 Since states first began considering medical marijuana laws, claims have frequently been made that the laws “send the wrong message” to adolescents, causing their marijuana use to increase.
-Now, nearly 25 years since the passage of the nation’s first effective state medical marijuana law, a considerable body of data has found that those fears were not warranted.
+Now, more than a quarter of a century since the passage of the nation’s first effective state medical cannabis law, a considerable body of data has found that those fears were not warranted.

-Below is a review of the most comprehensive data on teens’ current (past 30 day) marijuana use in each of medical marijuana states.
+Below is a review of the most comprehensive data on teens’ current (past 30-day) marijuana use in each medical cannabis state.
 In all states where such data is available, rates are presented for all high schoolers.
-In states where data is not available, this uses data from the oldest grade with before-and-after data: 11th grade in California, Oregon, and Minnesota, and 12th grade in Washington.
+In states where that data is not available, this uses data from the oldest grade with before-and-after data: 11th grade in California, Oregon, and Minnesota, and 12th grade in Washington.
+The state data is sorted in chronological order, with the oldest laws first.

-Oregon Public Schools Drug Use Survey and Oregon Healthy Teens
+Oregon Public Schools Drug Use Survey and Oregon Student Health Survey

 Washington (1998)